matryx/nanome-docs/docs/plugins/superimpose.md

 We have two primary approaches to superimposing proteins:

-Full Protein alignments and Chain alignments both use a sequence based approach.
+Full Protein and Chain alignments both use a sequence based approach.

-Binding site overlays use a spatial based approach.
-FPocket is used to identify potential binding sites on the moving protein, and those results are compared to the fixed binding site using Site-Motif, which identifies the one with the best overlay.
+Binding site overlays use the Site-Motif algorithm, and use FPocket to identify inputs.

 ### Sequence Alignment